AUTO & MOTO ARTISANS - AUSTRALIA

 Hearses are a matter of personal taste...but what's not to like about a stylish two-door wagon with a V8?

-This guy was picked up on the way back from an abortive trip to buy an old F100 for a tow car.
+This guy was picked up on the way back from an abortive trip to buy an old Ford F100.
 Felicitous event, or warning to all?
-Only time will tell.

 Either way, it's a handsome vehicle.
 Ford Australia's square-edged XD wasn't the most lovely Falcon ever made, but the defined lines had a certain gravitas in the top-of-the-range FC LTD iteration.

-Born in September 1981 as a plain white XD Wagon, Spanmore Limousines in Queensland lopped off the 'extra' doors, stretched the wheelbase with a boxed chassis, added those gorgeous long side windows, threw on an LTD front clip and finished it off with umbrella holders under swingaway lower panels, appropriate cargo bay rollers, curtains and trim, glossy black paint, a vinyl roof, and a skinny chrome flower rack.
+Born in September 1981 as a plain white XD Wagon, Spanmore Limousines in Queensland lopped off the 'extra' doors, stretched the wheelbase with a boxed chassis, added those gorgeous side windows, threw on an LTD front clip, then finished it all off with umbrella holders under swingaway lower panels, appropriate cargo bay rollers, curtains and trim, glossy black paint, a vinyl roof, and a skinny chrome flower rack.

 © 2015-2018 NICK DEATHRIDGE ALL RIGHTS RESERVED